Maximum levels for 3-MCPD in infant formulae

 Sources

-Regulation 2024/1003 as regards maximum levels for the sum of 3-monochlorpropanediol (3-MCPD) and 3-MCPD fatty acid esters in infant formulae, follow-on formulae and food for special medical purposes
+Commission Regulation (EU) 2024/1003 as regards maximum levels for the sum of 3-monochlorpropanediol (3-MCPD) and 3-MCPD fatty acid esters in infant formulae, follow-on formulae and food for special medical purposes intended for infants and young children and young child formulae

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU reduces 3-MCPD maximum levels in infant formula
+EU reduces glycidol and 3-MCPD maximum levels in infant formula and food

-Regulation 2024/1003 on maximum levels for the sum of 3-monochlorpropanediol (3-MCPD) and its fatty acid esters in infant formulae, follow-on formulae and food for special medical purposes
+Commission Regulation (EU) 2024/1003 as regards maximum levels for the sum of 3-monochlorpropanediol (3-MCPD) and 3-MCPD fatty acid esters in infant formulae, follow-on formulae and food for special medical purposes intended for infants and young children and young child formulae

 What is changing and why?

-This is because the European Food Safety Authority has expressed health concerns about the presence of these substances in foods, especially in foods for infants and young children.
+The European Food Safety Agency has expressed health concerns about the presence of these substances, especially in foods for infants and young children.

 Actions

-Non-EU suppliers of these products for infants should evaluate current levels of 3-MCPD and its esters to check compliance with this Regulation, and consider strategies for reducing the presence of this contaminant.
+Non-EU suppliers of these products for infants should evaluate current levels of glycidol and 3-MCPD in these foods to check compliance or consider strategies for reducing the presence of these contaminants.

 Timeline